-The Federal Aviation Administration's (FAA) Aviation Weather Research Program (AWRP) conducts applied weather research to enhance the safety and efficiency and minimize the impact of weather on the National Airspace System (NAS).
+The FAA Aviation Weather Research Program (AWRP) researches applied weather to minimize the impact of weather on the National Airspace System (NAS).

-The goal of the research is to transition new or improved weather capabilities into evolving air traffic management decision support tools and/or incorporation by the National Weather Service (NWS) to improve the delivery of FAA-required services and enhance aviation safety and efficiency.
+The research goal is to transition new or improved weather capabilities into evolving air traffic management decision support systems, incorporate them into the National Weather Service (NWS), or both to improve the delivery of FAA-required services and enhance aviation safety and efficiency.

 - Meeting specific weather information needs by stakeholders and NAS users

 - Mitigating weather-related safety and efficiency issues with a line of sight to operations